OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ![](./images/vbs-app-visibility-13.png)

 If you change the Temporary Override Value to **True** in both **Bind-If** components, you can see how the surrounded **Grid Row** and its children (in the structure tree) will be shown in the Design window.
-After testing it, please you don't forget to switch the Temporary Override to **Off** value to avoid issues.
-Anyway you will be advice with an orange mark that your **Bind-If** components are overridden.
+After testing it, please  don't forget to switch the Temporary Override to **Off** value to avoid issues.
+Anyway you will be advised with an orange mark that your **Bind-If** components are overridden.

 ![](./images/vbs-app-visibility-14.gif)